 Modern enterprises frequently run mission-critical databases containing upwards of several hundred gigabytes, and often several terabytes of data.
 These enterprises are challenged by the support and maintenance requirements of very large databases (VLDB), and must devise methods to meet those challenges.

-- Changes for VLDB and Partitioning in Oracle Database 21c

 - Introduction to Partitioning

 - VLDB and Partitioning

 - Partitioning As the Foundation for Information Lifecycle Management

 - Partitioning for All Databases

 Partitioning functionality is available only if you purchase the Oracle Partitioning option.